 Please be aware that some nationally based pharmacies may contact you to encourage you to nominate them to process your prescriptions.
 We would like to reassure all our patients that Brunel Medical Practice has not passed, and will not pass, any of your details to any pharmacy or any other third party."

 If you are on regular medication and your doctor feels that your medication can be repeated without you being seen each time, you will be given a repeat prescription.
 The ‘tear off’ portion may be taken or sent to the surgery where your usual doctor is based.

 Please allow 48 working hours (discounting Saturdays, Sundays and bank holidays) before collection.

-Alternatively, we can post your prescription back to you if a stamped addressed envelope is provided, or you may request that your local chemist collects your prescription on your behalf.
+Alternatively, you may request that your local chemist collects your prescription on your behalf.

 In order to avoid errors, prescription requests are not taken over the telephone.

 If you use a Pharmacy

 If we send your completed prescription direct to a pharmacy from the surgery, please allow an extra day for the pharmacy to collect the prescription for you.